klueless-project-management/project-management/501-manage-ICT-projects/assessment-part2.md

 # Include a bibliography of resources you use for research, including organisational documentation.

-* Organization documents have been used to infer informdation for the project.
+* Organisation documents have been used to infer informdation for the project.
 See: **List of all WizBiz documents**
 * Stake holder interviews have conducted and documented.
 See: **Q&A Session with stack holders**
 * Phone interviews with potential users including
   * Accounts department